jxfuller1/Extended-QTableView/README.md

-<b>CODING IS NOW COMPLETE.
-Documentation for how to properly use this to come shortly!
+<b>CODING IS NOW COMPLETE.  <u>Documentation for how to properly use this to come shortly!</u>
 You can pass in the parameters when initialization the table and/or use custom functions I made to change the parameters of the table afterwards</b>

 This is based on a table UI element from an expensive piece of software from my work that is extremely handy for a manufacturing environment for tracking work/showing data.
 I thought I'd recreate it.

-This QTableView uses a custom QHeaderView, QAbstractTableModel, QStyledItemDelegate QSortFilterProxyModel and more.
-It has features that simulate checkboxes, sub-table widgets, searching, filtering, sorting.

-Because of this implementation with custom views/models/delegates it will remain performant even with a TON of rows/columns.
+My implementation of this will remain performant even with tens of thousands of rows of data.

 <b>Features that this currently has as of 4/1/2024:</b>

-1) Sorting
-2) Column Sections are movable
-3) Filtering w/ Comboboxes at the headers
+1) Accepts SQL - uses SQLITE3 to read/write to tables
-4) Expansion of rows that display sub-tablewidgets to give additional information for each row
+2) Expansion rows with additional tables
-5) Checkboxes in columns for main table and sub-table widgets
-6) Setting which columns you want to be editable or non-editable
-7) Filter combobox options update dynamically as cell data is changed
+3) Columns that support checkboxes
+4) Header Filtering  - w/ filter footer
-8) In-column searching   (as you type in a cell it will search the column and highlight the matching string typed)
+5) In-column searching  (just type in the column to find what you want)
+6) Export to Excel
-9) Optionable Footer Row
+7) Optional Footer Row
-10) Current Filters applied will show up below footer
-11) Date column datatype added that allows you to change the date with a Calendar popup in main table and sub-tables
-12) Optional add/remove rows in main table and sub-tables by right clicking vertical headers
+8) Optional add/remove rows
-13) Option to make table editing only happen on double clicks   (double clicking opens up qdialog to change data for row)
-14) support for using SQL database.
-    <ul>a) Grabbing data from SQL tables to populate Qtableview</ul>
-    <ul>b) Changes to table will be reflected to the SQL database.  (which includes the sub-tables)</ul>
-    <ul>c) supports only using Sqlite3.</ul>
-    <ul>d) The way this is written, won't cause issues with multiple people making changes at the same time.</ul>
-15) Export visible rows to Excel
-16) Functions added for safely clearing table and safely being able to dynamically changing table settings, including switching back and forth between using SQL or not.
+9) Optional Datetime columns w/ QCalendar
+10) Optional double click to edit table(s)
+11) Sorting/movable columns

 <b>Items left to finish:  ALMOST ALL FINISHED, YAY!!!</b>